How to Start a Nonprofit in Wyoming: A Step-by-Step Guide

 - Applications must disclose true principal officer information

-- Third-party designee authorization requires specific documentation, as explained by the IRS.
+- Third-party designee authorization requires specific documentation

 Applying for Tax Exemption